DrexHD/AntiXray/README.md

 `replacementBlocks` is a list of blocks that will be obfuscated, but not used as fake blocks *(Engine mode 2/3 only)*

+*Blocks / block tags can be prefixed `!` to remove them from the block list.
+The rules are applied from left to right, removals should be specified after additions. **(since 1.4.10)***

 ### Engine Modes

 |                                                                    Info                                                                     |            Image            |